Berloi Waterfall

-The Berloi Waterfall (Cascata de Berloi, Be Tuda Berloi) is a small waterfall in the municipality of Aileu, East Timor.
+The Berloi Waterfall (Cascata de Berloi, Be Tuda Berloi) is a small waterfall in the municipality of Aileu, Timor-Leste.
 It forms part of a minor tributary of the Comoro River.

 Geography

 The waterfall is located within the suco of Fatisi and the Laulara administrative post in the Aileu municipality, a short distance from Dili, the capital city.
 The stream that passes over the waterfall is sometimes referred to as the Berloi River or the Berloi-Fatisi River, and is a minor tributary of the Comoro River.

 From the base of the waterfall, the stream flows initially in a southwesterly direction for a short distance.
 It then turns northwest to mark the border between the municipalities of Aileu and Ermera for about 3 km, until it flows into the Comoro River about 5 km downstream of the village of Railaco.